tobyhodges/fair-research-software/episodes/03-version-control.md

 This permanent copy is called a commit (or revision).

 We use the flag `-m` (for message) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the `-m` option, Git will launch a text editor so that we can write a longer message.
+If we only run `git commit` without the `-m` option, Git will launch a text editor so that we can write a longer message.

 Good commit messages start with a brief (<50 characters) statement about the changes made in the commit.
 Generally, the message should complete the sentence "If applied, this commit will".